National University of Kyiv-Mohyla Academy

-With around 4000 students, NaUKMA is one of the smallest universities in Ukraine.
+The university takes its name from the institution cited as its main predecessor, the Kyiv-Mohyla Academy established in 1615 and operating until 1819.
+The NaUKMA is located on that Academy's grounds in the ancient Podil neighborhood.
+In 1991, the modern university was organized, and teaching began the following year.
 Alumni of the Kyiv-Mohyla Academy played a formative role in the intellectual and church life of Ukraine and Russia in 17th and 18th centuries.
-Among the most notable alumni were hetman Ivan Mazepa and philosopher Hryhori Skovoroda.
-As well, Theophan Prokopovich as a rector of the Kyiv-Mogila Academy elaborated upon and implemented Peter the Great's reform of the Russian Orthodox Church.
+Among the most notable alumni were hetman Ivan Mazepa and philosopher Hryhorii Skovoroda.
+Theophan Prokopovich, one of the rectors of the Kyiv-Mohyla Academy, elaborated upon and implemented Peter the Great's reform of the Russian Orthodox Church.
 The university is known as pro-Western and served as headquarters for Orange Revolution activists.